RaspberryPiFoundation/scratch-curriculum/Term 1/02 Whack-a-Witch /whack-a-witch.md

 ```
 ###Test Your Project__Click the green flag.__
 Save your project

-￼###Things to try__How might you make the witch speed up as the game goes on?__
+###Things to try__How might you make the witch speed up as the game goes on?__
 __Well done you’ve finished the basic game.
 There are more things you can do to your game though.
 Have a go at this challenge!__
 ##Challenge: add more witches
 If one witch is good, more must be better!
-Let’s have three witches flying around.• Duplicate the witch by right-clicking it in the sprite list.• For each witch adjust the size of the sprite so the witches are different sizes.• For each witch change the speed variable so that they fly at different speeds.• Move the witches around the canvas so that they are not all together.
+Let’s have three witches flying around.
+1. Duplicate the witch by right-clicking it in the sprite list.
+2. For each witch adjust the size of the sprite so the witches are different sizes.
+3. For each witch change the speed variable so that they fly at different speeds.
+4. Move the witches around the canvas so that they are not all together.
 ###Test Your Project__Click the green flag.__
 Do you have three witches that move from side to side across the screen, randomly appear and disappear, and disappear when you click on them?
 Save your project
-###Things to try• How many witches is a good number for the game?
-Keep track of your progess by ticking off the boxes below:￼￼• Can you make the witches look different?
-You could either edit their costumes, or use some blocks from the Looks palette to change them.• Can you make the witches be worth different points?
+###Things to try1.
+How many witches is a good number for the game?￼￼2.
+Can you make the witches look different?
+You could either edit their costumes, or use some blocks from the Looks palette to change them.
+3. Can you make the witches be worth different points?
 How about making the fastest (and smallest) witch worth 10 points?
 __Well done you’ve finished, now you can enjoy the game!__Don’t forget you can share your game with all your friends and family by clicking on __Share__ on the menu bar!